Business consulting services

 On 1 April 2020, RetailCo received a 6-month lease abatement from its landlord, starting 1 April and expiring 30 September 2020.
 RetailCo’s incremental borrowing rate was 4% at lease inception; it is now 6% because its credit rating has fallen.
 Payments were CU1,000 per month, expiring in 30 June 2021.
 Renegotiated payments remain consistent.
 Payments are in arrears.

 At 1 April 2020, the balance of the right-of-use asset was CU15,000.
 The Liability balance was CU14,607.

 If the right-of-use asset had been CU5,000 at the date of modification, the decrease of CU5,828 is more than the right-of-use asset.
 In such a case, a gain is recognised:

 The practical expedient

-The practical expedient bypasses the need for lessees to carry out an assessment to determine whether a COVID-19 related rent concession received is a lease modification or not.
+The practical expedient avoids the need for lessees to carry out an assessment to decide whether a COVID-19-related rent concession received is a lease modification or not.
 The lessee accounts for the rent concession as if the change was not a lease modification.
 However, there are no changes for lessors.

 The practical expedient is only applicable to rent concessions provided as a direct result of the COVID-19 pandemic.
 In addition, the relief is only for lessees that are granted these rent concessions.
 All of the following conditions in relation to permitting a lessee to apply the practical expedient need to be met:

 - the rent concession is for relief for payments that were originally due on or before 30 June 2021.
-So payments included are those that are reduced or deferred on or before 30 June 2021, but any subsequent rental increases of amounts deferred can go beyond 30 June 2021.
+So payments included are those that are reduced or deferred on or before 30 June 2021, but any subsequent rental increases can go beyond 30 June 2021

 - there are no other substantive changes to the other terms and conditions of the lease.